-Try as we might, we cannot ignore the tumultuous relationship that exists between “the Lord” and the humans throughout the book of Genesis.
-Routinely, the humans make propositions in order to prevent an undesired condition, and God responds by forcing the unwanted condition upon the humans.
+Try as we might, we cannot ignore the tumultuous relationship between the Lord and the humans throughout the book of Genesis.
+Routinely, the humans make propositions in order to prevent punishments, and God responds by forcing punishments upon the humans.

 Utilizing new technology, namely brick and mortar rather than stone, the humans make a proposition.
-They propose to build a “city” and a “tower” with the intent of making a name for themselves, and also to prevent them from being scattered throughout the earth.
+They propose to build a “city” and a “tower” with the intention of making a name for themselves and also to prevent themselves from being scattered throughout the earth.
 The humans are concerned with greatness.
-They long to transcend their current condition by forming a city, whose tower reaches into the heavens.
-They are also concerned with endurance, not unlike Gilgamesh who faces a forgotten legacy when many people do not recall the time before the great deluge.
-They want to endure, because it is powerful, and the way to accomplish this is through politics, or the acts of the body politic.
+They yearn to transcend their current condition by forming a city, whose tower reaches into the heavens.
+They are also concerned with endurance, not unlike Gilgamesh who faces a forgotten legacy.
+Humans want to endure, because it is powerful, and the way to accomplish this is through politics, or building a great city.

 The Lord comes “down” to the city to discover its dangers.
 If the humans create a city as they propose to do, they will be able to do anything.
 They will become proud and confident.
 This prospect is particularly threatening to the Lord.
 He beckons “us,” perhaps referring to multiple deities, to go down and baffle their language so they will scatter throughout the earth.
 It is a reminder of God’s prohibitions to the humans in the garden of Eden in Genesis.
 Recall that he does not want the humans to eat of the Tree of Knowledge, Good and Evil, for they will surely die.
 God does not want humans to become prideful with knowledge nor a great city.